Self care vs self maintenance can be separated by a fuzzy line. I truly believe everyone has a different definition – as a mom of 4, here’s mine!

 What is self maintenance?

 Self maintenance is different than self care.
 Self maintenance are tasks you do during the day to stay functioning and that you can do with the kids around.
-So, showering, scrolling your phone, eating meals (hot or otherwise), drinking your water, etc. You may or may not enjoy them, but they’re necessary.
+You may or may not enjoy them but they’re necessary.
 It means to literally maintain yourself, day to day.

 These are also quick breaks that allow you to stay sane!
 Reading a book while the kids are playing, getting your own coloring sheets while the kids are playing, taking a ride in the car to pick up groceries, going grocery shopping, etc.